osuosl/timesync/source/api.rst

 For example: ``https://timesync.osuosl.org/v0/projects``

-Versions are updated when time there is a significant change to the public API (not an implementation).
-A 'significant change' include updates which force a client to change how it interacts with the API (backward-compatiblity breaks, endpoint renaming, etc).
+Versions are updated each time there is a significant change to the public API (not an implementation).
+A 'significant change' include updates which force a client to change how it interacts with the API (backward-compatibility breaks, endpoint renaming, etc).

 -----